 After you have scraped that portion of the tongue, rinse the tongue brush off with warm water to remove any odor causing bacteria.

 Then replace the tongue brush in the next posterior section again and repeat as described above.

 Consult your dentist or dental hygienist when choosing oral hygiene aids to help you eliminate plaque and odor causing bacteria and review the techniques that should be utilized at home.

-Also, ask your dental professional what oral hygiene care products they would consider you use to help eliminate bad breath (antibacterial toothpaste, antiseptic mouth rinse, tongue brushes or scrapers and interproximal cleaning devices) or if they provide dental services to get the bacteria eliminated and then you can maintain.
+Also, ask us what oral hygiene care products we would consider you use to help eliminate bad breath (antibacterial toothpaste, antiseptic mouth rinse, tongue brushes or scrapers, and interproximal cleaning devices) or if we have other dental services available to get the bacteria eliminated.

-The key to a clean, fresh mouth is optimal oral hygiene conducted at home on a regular basis and professional recommendations discussed with you by your dental professional.
+The key to a clean, fresh mouth is optimal oral hygiene conducted at home on a regular basis and professional cleanings on a regular basis.